kasouza/kgl/README.md

 cd build
 cmake .. && cmake --build .
 ```
-Then link to the generated static library.
+Then link to the generated static library
-Or the way I personally prefer to use this library is by cloning this repo and using CMake `àdd_library(path_to_kgl)`.
+or dot the way I prefer and clone this repo and use CMake `àdd_subdirectory(path_to_kgl)`.